Officially out now: The TypeDB 3.0 Roadmap >>

 3. Edit the name in the Label field and press the Rename button to save the changes.

-4. Commit the transaction by the Commit (studio check) button at the top toolbar.
+4. Commit the transaction by the studio check Commit button at the top toolbar.

 You can also do the same by right-clicking on the type in the Type Browser panel and choosing the Rename Type option.